 |Books, study materials||Yes, but you’re not allowed to access soft copy notes on the device you’re using for your eExam (unless specifically instructed by your teaching staff or faculty).||No|

 |Paper, including blank A4 paper||Yes||You’re only allowed to have sheets of paper with you if they’re authorised for your exam.
 Check the list of authorised materials on your unit’s Moodle page and the landing page of your eExam.|

 |Bag||Your personal belongings are allowed to be in the room, but they must not be in reach during your exam.|

 |Calculators||You’ll need to check with your lecturer to see whether your exam requires the use of a calculator and, if so, whether there are restrictions on the type you’re allowed to use.|

 |Cap, hooded top||You can wear a cap or hooded top, but you may be asked to remove it as part of your online supervision so we can verify your identity.
 Your online supervisor may ask you to remove your hood at any time.|

 |Clock||There is an inbuilt timer on your eExam screen that will count down the time you have left.|

 |Food and drink||Yes, food and drink are allowed in your private exam space.
 If you have an on-campus eExam, please ensure any food you bring with you won't disturb those around you.|

 |Stationery||Yes.
 You can have blue or black pens or HB/2B pencils.
 You can't have glitter ink pens, as the ink may affect the photo quality of any handwritten responses that may be required.|

 |Specifically permitted items||Your lecturer will tell you if there are any specifically permitted items you need to take into your exam.
 These will also be listed on your exam home screen if they apply.
-So, for example, normally you’re not allowed to bring in a calculator; however, if your lecturer specifically requests that you bring a calculator, you’re permitted to take one into the exam room.|
+For example, you may be permitted to use a translation dictionary for your exam or a single A4 page of pre-prepared notes.|